fjug/qi_2024_analysis_lab_manual/_sources/Lab05_DL4MIA_Zero_N2V_StarDist_CellPose2.md

 Neural networks can do useful things.
 Their deployment within user-friendly tools is, unfortunately, lacking behind.
-Hence, methods we would like to apply to our data are not available in Fiji or ilastik quite yet.
+Hence, methods we would like to apply to our data are not available in Fiji or ilastik{cite}`Berg2019-no` quite yet.
 The latest methods can only be used by the ones “brave” enough to expose themselves to some amount of computer source code...